Jo2410/sarahApp/README.md

 ├── package.json
 └── README.md
 ⚙️ Environment Variables
-Create a .env file in the root:
+Create a .env file in the root with:

 env
 Copy